joaopcs80/projetoflutter/projeto01/README.md

-# projeto01
+# Projeto - 01

-A new Flutter project.
+Um Novo Projeto Flutter.

-## Getting Started
+## Começando...

 This project is a starting point for a Flutter application.